Jingle Jangle: A Christmas Journey: Plot

-Journey and Edison discover that Buddy has been stolen by Gustafson.
-They manage to infiltrate Gustafson's factory, where he conducts a failed unveiling of Buddy.
-Gustafson orders Buddy destroyed, though Journey and Edison are able to retrieve it before it can happen.
+Journey and Edison later discover Buddy has been stolen by Gustafson.
+They sneak into his factory, where his unveiling of Buddy fails.
+Gustafson orders Buddy destroyed, though Journey and Edison retrieve it in time.

 After realizing Journey and Edison have gone missing, Jeronicus goes to the factory.
-With help from Jeronicus and Buddy, Journey and Edison are able to escape the factory, though Buddy is severely damaged as a result.
+With help from Jeronicus and Buddy, Journey and Edison are able to escape the factory, though Buddy is severely damaged in the process.
 Ms. Johnston arrives to help them escape Gustafson and his guards.

 Journey reveals to Jeronicus that she wrote to Jessica on his behalf, wanting to get to know him.
-Wanting to do right by Journey and Jessica, who arrives in town to retrieve Journey, he gets to work on fixing Buddy.
-Jessica confronts Jeronicus over his neglect for her, though he unveils hundreds of unsent letters to her that he couldn't bring himself to send.
+He gets to work on fixing Buddy, to do right by Journey and Jessica, who arrives in town to retrieve Journey.
+Jessica confronts Jeronicus over his neglect of her, though he unveils hundreds of letters he wrote her but could not bring himself to send.
 After making amends, Jessica helps Jeronicus fix Buddy overnight.

 Jeronicus and his family are confronted by Gustafson, Diego, and the police, and accused of stealing Buddy from him, though Journey disproves this.
 Jeronicus removes the life-giving component from Diego for reprogramming.
-As Gustafson is arrested, Jeronicus gives Gustafson the missing component for his Twirly he wanted to give him years back, which he would've given if he was patient.
+As Gustafson is arrested, Jeronicus gives Gustafson the missing component for his Twirly he wrapped to give him years back, if only he had been patient.
 Mr. Delacroix arrives in the store and sees Buddy, and promises to give Jeronicus funding for any invention he desires to make.

-The story is shown to be told by an older Journey to her grandchildren and she unveils a still functional Buddy to them.
+The story is shown to be told by an older Journey to her grandchildren and she unveils the still functional Buddy to them.
 She flies them to the Jangle-owned factory where Gustafson's factory once stood.

 At the end credits, a book montage of Jangles and Things going back into business, Gustafson finally perfecting his Twirly Whirly in his cell, Diego's doll being mass-produced, and the opening of Jangle's factory.

 Cast

 Production

 On December 7, 2017, Netflix bought a pitch from David E. Talbert entitled Jingle Jangle, with Talbert signed on to write and direct the Christmas musical.
 On September 17, 2018, it was announced that John Legend and Mike Jackson signed on as producers alongside David E. Talbert, and Lyn Sisson-Talbert for Brillstein Entertainment Partners.
 Ty Stiklorius will executive produce.
 In October 2018, Forest Whitaker joined the cast of the film.
 In April 2019, Keegan-Michael Key, Phylicia Rashad, Anika Noni Rose and Madalen Mills joined the cast.
 In July 2019, Hugh Bonneville joined the cast.
 In October 2020, it was revealed that Ricky Martin joined the cast.

 The film's musical score includes songs by John Legend and Philip Lawrence.

-Principal photography began in June 2019 in Norwich.
+Principal photography began in June 2019 in Norwich and Arborfield Studios, Berkshire.